Conservation contributors

 Founder, Wildfowl & Wetlands Trust (UK)

-Sir Peter Scott was an internationally renowned British conservationist and artist who became a champion of the Nēnē in the mid-20th century.
-The son of Antarctic explorer Robert F. Scott, Peter Scott founded the Severn Wildfowl Trust in Slimbridge, England (today the Wildfowl & Wetlands Trust) and was keenly interested in saving endangered waterfowl.
-After learning of the Nēnē's precarious status from the Schwartz report in 1949, Scott offered to help by establishing a breeding colony in the UK as a safeguard for the species.
-In 1950 a pair of Nēnē geese (from Herbert Shipman's flock) was sent to Scott's Slimbridge refuge marking the start of an international Nēnē recovery effort.
-Although the first pair produced infertile eggs, Scott persisted.
-He dispatched his chief aviculturist, John Yealland, to Hawai'i to assist with husbandry at Pōhakuloa and to arrange additional birds for export.
-By 1951 another Nēnē (a gander) was flown from Hawai'i to Slimbridge to complete a breeding trio, which proved successful.
-Under Sir Peter Scott's personal care and guidance, the Slimbridge Nēnē flock flourished.
-The geese bred prolifically in captivity throughout the 1950s and 1960s - so much so that offspring from the Slimbridge line were later sent back to Hawai'i to bolster wild populations.
-(For example, starting in 1962, dozens of UK-reared Nēnē were shipped to Maui for release in Haleakalā National Park.)
-Beyond breeding birds, Scott's contribution was also in publicity and expertise.
-He was a charismatic figure who drew global attention to the Nēnē's plight through his writings and artwork.
-He welcomed Hawaiian wildlife officials to Slimbridge and shared avicultural knowledge to improve Hawaii's rearing program.
-Sir Peter even visited Hawai'i in person (in the late 1950s) to confer on Nēnē conservation, underscoring the transcontinental collaboration at play.
-In 1979, Janet Kear and Andrew Berger dedicated their definitive book on the species to Sir Peter Scott as one of the "enthusiasts responsible for the rescue of the Nēnē from extinction".
-This honor reflects the high esteem in which Scott's role is held: without the refuge he provided at Slimbridge and his continual advocacy, the Hawaiian Goose's road to recovery would have been far more uncertain.
+Sir Peter Scott was the British conservationist and painter who founded the Severn Wildfowl Trust at Slimbridge, England (now the Wildfowl & Wetlands Trust).
+Son of the Antarctic explorer Robert F. Scott, he had a long-running interest in rare waterfowl.
+After reading the Schwartz report in 1949 he offered to set up an insurance population in the UK.
+In 1950 a pair of Nēnē from Herbert Shipman's flock was shipped to Slimbridge.
+The first pair produced infertile eggs, but Scott kept at it.
+He sent his chief aviculturist, John Yealland, to Hawai'i to help with husbandry at Pōhakuloa and to arrange more birds for export.
+In 1951 a gander was flown from Hawai'i to Slimbridge to complete a breeding trio, which worked.
+The Slimbridge flock bred well through the 1950s and 1960s, and offspring from that line were later shipped back to Hawai'i for release: starting in 1962, dozens of UK-reared Nēnē went to Maui for release in Haleakalā National Park.
+Scott also brought publicity.
+His writing and paintings drew international attention to the Nēnē, and he hosted Hawaiian wildlife officials at Slimbridge and shared rearing techniques with them.
+He visited Hawai'i in person in the late 1950s to discuss the program.
+In 1979 Janet Kear and Andrew Berger dedicated their book on the species to him as one of the "enthusiasts responsible for the rescue of the Nēnē from extinction."

 John Yealland